Strategies to Optimise Your GAMSAT Preparation and Get Into Postgrad Medicine in Australia

 This will get you into the habit of asking these questions so that every time you read a poem, you instantly know what you should be looking for in order to understand its meaning.

-Universities are looking for well-rounded students who have strong humanities and social skills so you’re certainly not at a disadvantage if your undergrad degree has nothing to do with medicine.
+Universities are looking for well-rounded students who have strong humanities and social skills so you’re certainly not at a disadvantage if your undergraduate degree has nothing to do with medicine.

 In the months leading up to the GAMSAT, start doing practice questions and timed "mini tests" that mimic Section 1 poetry questions.